Amelia County Virginia Reckless Driving Speeding Lawyer

 In some cases the speed may be to high or there may be too many violations on your record for the court to be willing to completely dismiss your Amelia traffic case.
 In those situations, the court may still require driving school for the case to simply be reduced as opposed to being dismissed.

 There are a couple different routes the court may go in regard to the reduction of your Amelia traffic case.
 The most common and likely scenario would be a reduction to a simple speeding violation.
 Another common outcome would be the reduction to improper driving.
-In other circumstances the court may be willing to reduce the original Amelia traffic violation to some sort of non-moving violation such as defective equipment, defective speedometer, or failure to obey a highway sign while sleeping.
+In other circumstances the court may be willing to reduce the original Amelia traffic violation to some sort of non-moving violation such as defective speedometer, defective equipment, or failure to obey a highway sign while sleeping.

 There are also situations where the court will leave the speed the same but amend the code section to simple speeding.
 Under that scenario the misdemeanor would be dropped, but you would still likely get the same amount of points on your record as if convicted of the originally charged Amelia traffic offense.
 Finally, there are some instances where the court is unwilling to reduce the violation.
 However, the court will waive an active jail sentence and/or license suspension upon the completion of a defensive driving course.